Before you book your cruise, take a glance at these tips that could save you time and money on your next cruise vacation.

-- Last minute sailings are fading fast.
-Though in the past few years the cruise lines have trained us to book last minute, Royal Caribbean recently announced they are doing away with last minute deals in an effort to get guests confirmed and booked early.
+- Last-minute sailing deals are fading fast.
+Though in years’ past the cruise lines have trained us to book last minute, many lines have done away with last minute deals in an effort to get guests confirmed and booked early.
 Some have even flipped the script, offering better prices or discounts for those who book further in advance.

 - Plan to arrive a day early to avoid any travel delays.
 This is especially important when cruising in the winter since there are so many air delays from the weather.

 - Always buy a travel insurance policy.
 Speaking from experience, I’ve had to use my travel insurance policy twice in three years – once in Europe and once in the states.
 It comes in handy and is relatively cheap.
 You can get a quote at TripInsurance.com.

 - For cruise lines that don’t assign you a boarding time in advance, consider boarding the ship earlier or later on in the day.
 To bypass long lines, avoid embarking between noon and 1:30.

 - Have your documents in order when you get to the cruise pier to avoid delays.
 This includes your passport/birth certificate, boarding documents, and payment information to set up your sailing account.

 - Don’t smuggle booze.
 The cruise lines are onto guests trying to get alcohol on board and they’ve seen every trick in the book.
 If you’re thinking you can outsmart the system, don’t waste your time.

 - Most cruise lines allow you to bring two bottles of wine/champagne per cabin.